Blog

 7. Wear a fall detector personal alarm pendant

-Until more research is known about the causes of epilepsy and how it can be prevented, there are certain triggers that one can avoid to help prevent seizures occurring.
+Until more research is known about the causes of epilepsy and how it can be prevented, there are certain triggers that you can avoid to help prevent seizures occurring.

 Here are some helpful tips that may help reduce your risk of having an Epilepsy seizure: